WASasquatch/was-node-suite-comfyui/README.md

 # Important Updates

-- **[Updated 10/8/2023]** BLIP is now a shipped module or WAS-NS and no longer requires the BLIP Repo
+- **[Updated 10/8/2023]** BLIP is now a shipped module of WAS-NS and no longer requires the BLIP Repo
  - **[Updated 5/29/2023]** `ASCII` **is deprecated**.
 The new preferred method of text node output is `STRING`.
 This is a change from `ASCII` so that it is more clear what data is being passed.
    - The `was_suite_config.json` will automatically set `use_legacy_ascii_text` to `false`.
  -  [Video Nodes](https://github.com/WASasquatch/was-node-suite-comfyui#video-nodes) - There are two new video nodes, `Write to Video` and `Create Video from Path`.
 These are experimental nodes.